 Price: $50

-Tried, tested, and true SuperBee offers an un-bee-lievable way to wash your wearables with their one-of-a-kind Hexawash.
-This stuff truly hexes your washing’s dirt and grime thanks to its magnesium pellets, which form an alkaline solution when mixed with water.
+SuperBee offers an un-bee-lievable way to wash your clothes with their one-of-a-kind Hexawash.
+It’s magic ingredient is the magnesium pellets, which form an alkaline solution when mixed with water.

-It comes as a reusable laundry pouch, which you easily toss in the drum with your dirty clothes and set to your normal wash cycle.
-Voilà—clean clothes with literally zero chemicals or nasties!
-When done, just line dry it alongside your clothes before using it again until it wears out after about 300 loads, at which point you can compost at home.
+It comes as a reusable laundry pouch (made from GOTS certified organic cotton), which you easily toss in the drum with your dirty clothes and set to your normal wash cycle.
+Clean clothes with zero chemicals or nasties!
+When done, just line dry it alongside your clothes before using it again until it wears out after about 300 loads, at which point you can compost at home or use in your garden as fertilizer.

-My Personal Review of SuperBee’s Hexawash Eco Laundry Detergent:
+My Personal Review of SuperBee’s Hexawash Eco Laundry Pouch

 Greatfill